shagar619/Redux/README.md

 #### 🔑 1.
 Store

+The Redux store is a centralized object that holds the state of the application.
+It allows components to access and update the state using dispatch and selectors.
+The state inside the store can only be modified by dispatching actions.

 - Holds the application state.
 - There is a single store in a Redux app (centralized state).
 - Provides methods: